By Darlene Stott

 How Are Hemorrhoids Different In Dogs and Humans?

 Despite the similarities between hemorrhoids found in various species, the physiological disparity between them can result in some crucial differences.

-Further investigation reveals that due to the fact that it is recovering from a recent serious stomach illness, the dog has only been eating dried foods with a low nutritional value for the past few months.
-To help rectify this, the vet prescribes a dietary fiber supplement and recommends a meal plan to get the dog used to eating its normal healthy food again.
-Within a month, the hemorrhoid has shrunk back down and the dog is pain free.
+Further investigation reveals that due to the fact that the pooch is recovering from a recent serious stomach illness, the dog has only been eating dried foods with a low nutritional value for the past few months.
+To help rectify this, the vet prescribes a dietary fiber supplement and recommends a meal plan to get the dog used to eat normal healthy food again.
+Within a month, the hemorrhoid had shrunk back down and the dog is pain-free.